metastar77/Open-Grants-Program/applications/dotmog.md

 * **Costs:** *self funded, included intellectual property*

 ## Future Plans
-We believe that there is a lot of potential in our project and we have a lot of idears to provide additional content that can fit on the technology that we are using.
+We believe that there is a lot of potential in our project and we have a lot of ideas to provide additional content that can fit on the technology that we are using.

 #### Future Plans for MVP 2